 - SATA Expansion and RAID Controllers

-- Dual NVMe M.2 SSD Expansion Cards – Each NVMe M.2 slot require 4 lanes.
-Dual NVMe M.2 SSD expansion card would require 8 lanes and thus would have an x8 connector
+- Dual NVMe M.2 SSD Expansion Cards – Each NVMe M.2 slot require four lanes.
+Dual NVMe M.2 SSD expansion card would require eight lanes and thus would have an x8 connector.

-Now then, can a PCIe x8 card fit in x16 slot and work without any issues?
+Can a PCIe x8 card fit in x16 san lot and work without issues?
 Of course, it can.
 The cross-compatibility aspect of PCIe allows an x8 card to work on an x16 slot.

-However, you have to take note of the PCIe version of the slot and card to make sure that the slot, particularly, does not bottleneck the device.
+However, you have to take note of the PCIe version of the slot and card to ensure that the slot does not bottleneck the device.

-Also, know that adding an x8 card onto an x16 slot will not render any kind of performance benefits to the card.
+Also, adding an x8 card onto an x16 slot will not render any performance benefits to the card.

 Popular Build Guides: